3lvia/designsystem/packages/components/README.md

 #### Step 3 - Run the building tools

 Test the component by running the build and dev tools and adding the component to the test projects.
 We have one test project for each framework; Angular, Vue and React.
-When running `yarn watch` in `packages/components` the projects should be updated every time a change has been saved.
+When running `yarn start` in `packages/components` the projects should be updated every time a change has been saved.

 > NOTE!
-The first time you run the project you will need to run `yarn watch` or `yarn build` before starting
+The first time you run the project you will need to run `yarn start` or `yarn build` before starting
 > the Angular, Vue and React apps (dev servers).
 Otherwise you will get errors because the components deletes
-> everything in the dist folder before building the components again when running watch.
+> everything in the dist folder before building the components again when running start.
 If this happens,
 > restart the local dev servers (Angular, Vue and React).

-1. Run `yarn watch` in `packages/components` so that the projects are updated every time a change is saved.
+1. Run `yarn start` in `packages/components` so that the projects are updated every time a change is saved.
 2. Run dev servers:
    - **React**: Run `yarn start:react` from root or go to `projects/components/frameworks/react-ssr` and run `yarn start`,